drunkleen/Discord-ModMail/README.md

 # Discord-ModMail

-Discord-MailMod is a Bot made by Python, that allows you to communicate indirectly with users in the Discord Server
+Discord-MailMod is a Bot made by Python, that allows you to communicate indirectly with users in the Discord Server.

 to download with git use the following command: